The Bottom Line on Patricia Rose Press Molds

-This two part full body press mold for a fairy (Tinkerbelle) is an excellent way to learn to use molds to produce polymer clay dolls.
+Patricia Rose Studio make several two part full body press mold for dolls and fairies in several sizes / scales.
+I've reviewed the Tinkerbelle , fairy mold here, but I have used several Patricia Rose molds with excellent results.
+This is an easy way to learn to use molds to produce polymer clay dolls.
 Patricia Rose Studios produce wonderful art dolls and fairies, but also produce a range of products designed to help beginners learn to make dolls with polymer clay.
 A number of these molds are in the correct size for dolls house dolls, fairies or babies.
-The body proportions are excellent, and the detail is very good, well designed but simple to encourage you to create figures in your own style.
+The body proportions are first class , and detail is very good, well designed but simple to encourage you to create figures in your own style.
+Several molds are available for creating different faces to go along with your basic doll.

 - Detail in the molds is excellent